 - While the pasta is cooking, place a medium pot over a high heat.
 Measure out all your ingredients separately for smooth sailing – the milk, cornflour, nutritional yeast and salt (they can sit together) and the vegan butter.

 - Add the vegan butter to the pan, and allow it to melt completely and begin to bubble.
-Add the cornflour (it should sizzle!) and, depending on the butter substitute you are using (when I used the coconut oil based one it didn’t solidify so quickly, but when I used Nuttelex it became a paste immediately) allow the mixture to firm up, and add the milk as soon as it does.
+Add the cornflour (it should sizzle!.)
+Depending on the butter substitute you are using (when I used the coconut oil based one it didn’t solidify so quickly, but when I used Nuttelex it became a paste immediately) allow the mixture to firm up.
+Add the milk as soon as it does.
 Turn the heat down immediately, and use a whisk to create a smooth roux.
-Once you have whisked out any lumps, add the nutritional yeast and salt, and continue whisking gently, until the sauce is golden in colour and thickened.
-Take it off the heat just before it becomes ‘thick thick’ and add the pasta and pasta water (1/4 cup max) mixing thoroughly to combine.
-From here, you can consume as is, or spread into a baking tray, and grill for about 10 minutes, or until the top is crunchy.
-If you’re feeling extravagant, you can top it with some easy, vegan, nut free parmesan, found HERE.
+Once you have whisked out any lumps, add the nutritional yeast and salt, and continue whisking until the sauce is golden in colour and thickened.
+Take it off the heat just before it becomes ‘thick thick’ and add the pasta and pasta water (1/4 cup max.)
+Mix thoroughly to combine.
+From here, you can consume as is, or spread into a baking tray and grill for about 10 minutes..
+If you’re feeling extravagant, you can top it with some easy, vegan, nut free parmesan.